-The Panel noted that the women in the advertisement are depicted in lingerie, and considered that this is a depiction of partial nudity.
+The Panel noted that the women in the advertisement are depicted as being topless with their bare backs showing and considered that this is a depiction of partial nudity.

-Are the issues of sexuality and nudity treated with sensitivity to the relevant audience?
+Are the issues of sex, sexuality and nudity treated with sensitivity to the relevant audience?